Mystery Operations Event Rules

 -Competitors are required to demonstrate proficiency in weapon handling skills.
 Proper weapon handling can mean the difference between life and death.
 Being proficient entails manipulating your weapon without violating any firearms safety regulations.

--All weapons must be carried completely cold with no magazine inserted.
+-Rifles must be carried completely cold with no magazine inserted.
 Competitors must present a clear rifle to the Range Officers upon arrival at the headquarters and each stage.
 You do not have to show a clear pistol, leave it holstered.

--Arriving at a stage with a loaded rifle or pistol will result in an immediate disqualification from the match.
+-Arriving at a stage with a loaded rifle will result in an immediate disqualification from the match.
 Each stage concludes with the clearing of weapons used once the final target has been neutralized.
 While range officers are available to help shooters confirm that their weapons are clear, the ultimate responsibility lies with the shooter.

 -If the stage allows, competitors are permitted to load their rifles and/or pistols in advance only at range officer command.
 Should the stage design prevent preloading, competitors must load their firearms during the timed segment of the stage.